lestrrat-go/jwx/docs/20-global-settings.md

 ```

 [github.com/goccy/go-json](https://github.com/goccy/go-json) is *disabled* by default because it uses some really advanced black magic, and I really do not feel like debugging it **IF** it breaks.
 Please note that that's a big "if".
-As of github.com/goccy/go-json@v0.3.3 I haven't see any problems, and I would say that it is mostly stable.
+As of github.com/goccy/go-json@v0.3.3 I haven't seen any problems, and I would say that it is mostly stable.

 However, it is a dependency that you can go without, and I won't be of much help if it breaks -- therefore it is not the default.
 If you know what you are doing, I highly recommend enabling this module -- all you need to do is to enable this tag.
 Disable the tag if you feel like it's not worth the hassle.

-And when you *do* enable [github.com/goccy/go-json](https://github.com/goccy/go-json) and you encounter some mysterious error, I also trust that you know to file an issue to [github.com/goccy/go-json](https://github.com/goccy/go-json) and **NOT** to this library.
+And when you *do* enable [github.com/goccy/go-json](https://github.com/goccy/go-json), and you encounter some mysterious error, I also trust that you know to file an issue to [github.com/goccy/go-json](https://github.com/goccy/go-json) and **NOT** to this library.

 ## Enabling experimental base64 encoder/decoder

 This feature is currently considered experimental.

-Currently you can enable [github.com/segmentio/asm/base64](https://github.com/segmentio/asm/tree/main/base64) by specifying the `jwx_asmbase64` build tag
+Currently, you can enable [github.com/segmentio/asm/base64](https://github.com/segmentio/asm/tree/main/base64) by specifying the `jwx_asmbase64` build tag

 ```shell
 % go build -tags jwx_goccy ...
 ```

 In our limited testing, this does not seem to improve performance significantly: presumably the other bottlenecks are more dominant.
-If you care enough to use this option, you probably wantt o enable `jwx_goccy` build tag as well.
+If you care enough to use this option, you probably want to enable `jwx_goccy` build tag as well.

 ## Using json.Number